Lyndon LaRouche: Imprisonment, release on parole, attempts at exoneration, visits to Russia

-LaRouche began his jail sentence in 1989, serving it at the Federal Medical Center in Rochester, Minnesota.
+LaRouche began his sentence in 1989, serving it at the Federal Medical Center in Rochester, Minnesota.
 From there he ran for Congress in 1990, seeking to represent the 10th District of Virginia, but he received less than one percent of the vote.
 He ran for president again in 1992 with James Bevel as his running mate, a civil rights activist who had represented the LaRouche movement in its pursuit of the Franklin child prostitution ring allegations.
 It was only the second-ever campaign for president from prison.
 He received 26,334 votes, standing again as the "Economic Recovery" party.
 For a time he shared a cell with televangelist Jim Bakker.
 Bakker later wrote of his astonishment at LaRouche's detailed knowledge of the Bible.
 According to Bakker, LaRouche received a daily intelligence report by mail, and at times had information about news events days before they happened.
 Bakker also wrote that LaRouche believed their cell was bugged.
 In Bakker's view, "to say LaRouche was a little paranoid would be like saying that the Titanic had a little leak."

 Viktor Kuzin, a member of the Moscow City Council and a founder of the Democratic Union in Russia, travelled to Minnesota in 1993 to meet LaRouche in prison, and afterwards participated in international campaigns to exonerate LaRouche.
-An advertisement calling for exoneration was published in several U.S. newspapers, signed by Kuzin, Civil Rights attorney J. L. Chestnut, former Ugandan President Godfrey Binaisa, and others.
+An advertisement calling for exoneration was published in several U.S. newspapers, signed by Kuzin, Civil Rights attorney J. L. Chestnut, former Ugandan president Godfrey Binaisa, and others.
 Chestnut was interviewed in the Tuscaloosa News saying that when he met LaRouche, "I told him that he might as well be black and in Alabama."

 The exoneration campaigns garnered the support of a number of State Representatives and State Senators in the U.S., as well as a former justice of the Washington State Supreme Court.